redtexts/texts/gorter_1918_world_revolution.md

 too great in money and men."
 But the millions for the conquest of Africa and Asia will bring their fruit in the shape of billions of interest.

-Italy, Roumania, and the United States of America did not enter the war **before** they knew what it would cost.
+Italy, Romania, and the United States of America did not enter the war **before** they knew what it would cost.

 Is not this demand for unity laughable so long as the interests and